nymbyl/kernramble_web/content/about.md

 2. The Summertime

-   It's summer - nothing to worry about, they laze about [female]
+   It's summer - nothing to worry about, they laze about and talk [female]

 3. Your Great War

-   There is a war - maybe he'll have to go - doens't want to [male]
+   There is a war going on - maybe he'll have to go - doesn't want to [male]

 4. The Novelty of You and Me